A 20 dollar demand among other sticky issues that derailed Kartarpur talks between India-Pak

 Sources tell OneIndia that Pakistan insisted on charging the pilgrims a service fee for their visit to the shrine.

 Pakistan insisted on the 20 dollar service fee per pilgrims.
-Further Pakistan was also unwilling to have Indian consular presence on the Kartarpur Sahib Gurdwara premises.
+Further, Pakistan was also unwilling to have Indian consular presence on the Kartarpur Sahib Gurdwara premises.
 Pakistan also was reluctant to allow protocol officials to travel with the pilgrims.

 No Kartarpur pact as India rejects Pakistan's demand for entry fees at Gurudwara

-The two sides however agreed on a visa free travel by the Indian pilgrims without any restrictions.
+The two sides, however, agreed on visa-free travel by the Indian pilgrims without any restrictions.
 5,000 pilgrims from India could visit the holy place daily, it was agreed upon.

 The development came in the wake of the two sides meeting for the third round of discussions to consult on and finalise the draft agreement.